chrisdalke/chrisdalke/README.md

 ### Just keep hacking :hammer:

 I'm Chris!
 I'm a full-stack software engineer with a focus on telemetry, data visualization, and controls for hardware systems.
-I build highly-interactive applications that interface with the physical world.

 I bring a unique interdisciplinary skillset that combines software, UI/UX, mechanical & electrical prototyping, and fabrication.

 #### What I'm up to: